RagnarDanneskjold/AirWallet.me/README.md

 # AirWallet.me

-Client-side web wallet and blockexplorer for Bitcoin, Litecoin, Dogecoin, and PeerCoin using bkchain API, carbon/electrum-type seed generation, JSON send/getBalance
+Client-side web wallet and blockexplorer for Bitcoin, Litecoin, Dogecoin, and PeerCoin using bkchain

 ## Features:
 * Browse blocks, transactions, etc...